-Research misconduct may include: (a) manipulating research materials, equipment or processes; (b) changing or omitting data or results such that the research is not accurately represented in the article; c) plagiarism.
+Research misconduct may include (a) manipulating research materials, equipment, or processes; (b) changing or omitting data or results such that the research is not accurately represented in the article; and (c) plagiarism.
 Research misconduct does not include honest errors or differences of opinion.
-If misconduct is suspected, Editors will act by the relevant COPE guidelines.
+If misconduct is suspected, Editors will follow the relevant COPE guidelines.

 Plagiarism and duplicate publication policy

-A particular misconduct case is a plagiarism, which appropriates another person’s ideas, processes, results, or words without giving appropriate credit.
-Plagiarism is considered theft of intellectual property, and manuscripts submitted to this Website that contains substantial unattributed textual copying from other papers will be immediately rejected.
-Editors are advised to check manuscripts for plagiarism via the iThenticate service by clicking on the “ïThenticate report” button.
-In addition, the Website providing a peer review in languages other than English (for example, Russian) may use other plagiarism checking services (for example, Antiplagiat).
+A particular misconduct case is plagiarism, which appropriates another person’s ideas, processes, results, or words without giving appropriate credit.
+Plagiarism is considered intellectual property theft, and manuscripts submitted to this Website that contain substantial unattributed textual copying from other papers will be immediately rejected.
+Editors can check manuscripts for plagiarism via the iThenticate service by clicking the “ïThenticate report” button.
+In addition, the Website providing a peer review in languages other than English (for example, Russian) may use other plagiarism checking services (for instance, Antiplagiat).

 When authors re-use large parts of their publications without providing an apparent reference to the source, they are considered a duplication of work.
-Slightly changed published works submitted in multiple journals is not acceptable practice either.
-In cases of plagiarism in an already published paper or duplicate publication, an announcement will be made on the publication page, and a procedure of retraction will be triggered.
+Slightly changed published works submitted in multiple journals are not acceptable practices either.
+In cases of plagiarism in an already published paper or duplicate publication, an announcement will be made on the publication page, and a retraction procedure will be triggered.

 Responses to possible misconduct